iluwatar/java-design-patterns/separated-interface/README.md

 ## Intent of Separated Interface Design Pattern

-To define a client interface in a separate package from its implementation to allow for easier swapping of implementations and better separation of concerns.
+The Separated Interface design pattern defines a client interface in a separate package from its implementation to allow for easier swapping of implementations and better separation of concerns.

 ## Detailed Explanation of Separated Interface Pattern with Real-World Examples